- Traditional Publishers

 The most successful literary novel on Publishizer at that time, Joanna’s results were 334 copies sales of a first novel, grossing $6,475 in total sales and a net of $4,275.
 (Or $47 an hour).
 Plus, she had the book production done for her.
 This small success is still a success and sure beats the vast majority.
 Read full story.

 Proposals for Traditional Publishers

-My article deals with writing a proposal or ‘pitch’ for traditional publishers and agents.
-We highly recommend the book, ‘Author Training Manual‘ if you are deadly serious about selling your manuscript to a publisher.
+My article here deals with writing a proposal or ‘pitch’ for traditional publishers and agents.
+We highly recommend Nina Amir’s book, ‘Author Training Manual‘ if you are deadly serious about selling your manuscript to a publisher.

 Great manuscript?
 Try these Australian publishers:

-FONTAINE PRESS – Our flagship traditional publishing imprint, offers a small number of authors a ‘no-fee’ based standard royalty-based publishing contract (1,500+ submissions are received yearly).
-We make a substantial investment with all Fontaine Press titles.
+FONTAINE PRESS – Flagship traditional publishing imprint, offers a small number of authors a ‘no-fee’ based standard royalty-based publishing contract (1,500+ submissions are received yearly).
+They make a substantial investment with all Fontaine Press titles.

 Publishers with Reviews of 5 Stars on productreviews.com.au

 Vivid (without Prime) is an aid to self publishing, but does not include marketing.
 People say: “very competitive pricing” “Australian” “very personal”. “$10 USD to publish on Kindle“.